THE 10 BEST BOOKS ON URBEX

 10. Abandoned Places: Images of a Lost World by Henk van Rensbhergen

 Henk van Rensbergen is an airline pilot.
-He takes advantage of his stopovers all over the world to pursue his second passion: photographing abandoned places.
-From a floating warship graveyard in France to a flooded theme park in New Orleans, a sanatorium in Georgia, a forgotten love hotel in Japan or a palace on an Italian lake, the author seeks the beauty of their desolation and highlights the richness of their decadence.
-This pocket-sized book shows his most iconic photos from the last 25 years of a hundred different places, including unpublished documents and anecdotes.
+He takes advantage of his layovers around the world to indulge his second passion: photographing abandoned places.
+From a floating ship graveyard in France to a flooded theme park in New Orleans, by way of a sanatorium in Georgia, a forgotten love hotel in Japan, or a palace on an Italian lake, the author seeks the beauty in their desolation and highlights the richness of their decay.
+This pocket-sized book showcases his most iconic photographs from the last 25 years, taken in around a hundred different locations, including previously unpublished documents and anecdotes.